SBoudrias/Inquirer.js/packages/inquirer/README.md

   });
 ```

+> [!WARNING]
-Inquirer v9 and higher are native esm modules, this mean you cannot use the commonjs syntax `require('inquirer')` anymore.
+> Inquirer v9 and higher are native esm modules, this mean you cannot use the commonjs syntax `require('inquirer')` anymore.
 If you want to learn more about using native esm in Node, I'd recommend reading [the following guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).

-Alternatively, you can rely on an older version until you're ready to upgrade your environment:
+Alternatively, if you require a commonjs module, you should rely on an older version until you're ready to upgrade your environment:

 ```sh
 npm install --save inquirer@^8.0.0